mysmartdefidao/Smart_DeFi_DAO/README.md

 •	$5 is distributed as a gift through the Smart DeFi Gift smart contract to users who have not yet built a network.
 Each person can win 20 times, earning a total of $100, enabling them to participate for free.
 So no one loses if they build a network, they get rewards, and if they don't build a network, they get gifts.
 No one can get both at the same time so that the rewards and gifts reach everyone fairly.
-Since there is no CEO, the reward payment button is clicked by users.
-Of the remaining $5, the person who presses the button.
+Since there is no CEO, the reward button is clicked by users.
+Of the remaining $5, the person who write the reawrd.
+Since Binance block fees are currently very low, $5 is a lot for a reward writer.
+Currently, $0.5 is enough.
-Since Binance block fees are currently very low, $5 is a lot for a button presser.
-Currently, $0.5 is enough, so 4.5% is deposited into the SBT backend.
+•	$0.5 is paid to Reward writer and $4.5 is deposited into the SBT.
 Additionally, 10% of the networkers’ income is permanently deposited into the SBT fund in Smart Bank.
 This means that dollars flow from higher-level networkers to lower-level SBT holders.
 Thus, in Smart DeFi NetWork, dollars are also paid from uplines to downlines.
 As a result, substantial amounts of dollars are deposited into SBT every hour.
 Have you ever seen a token whose value increases every hour?
 This has never existed in the world.